kanjieater/GoldenDict-Toolbelt/README.md

 * [FAQ](#faq)
 * [Support](#support)

 # Download and Setup
 A compatible version of GoldenDict is required.
 Currently only Windows is *officially* supported, but there is a Mac & Linux versions of GoldenDict.
 The most compatible version is currently `1.5.0-RC2-254-g15062f7` - later versions do exists, but have issues for Japanese (unable to change CSS Font).

+## Anki
+Anki is used to keep the Tools up to date as well as enable additional Tool functionallity.

+1. Have a 2.1 version of Anki (KanjiEater uses 2.1.22 but 2.1.35 has been tested, and future versions should be supported automatically)
+2. Install the [AnkiConnect Addon](https://foosoft.net/projects/anki-connect/) using code `2055492159`
+3. Install the  [KanjiEater's GoldenDict Japanese Toolbelt](https://ankiweb.net/shared/info/247820692) using code `247820692`
+4. You can move onto the [GoldenDict setup](##GoldenDict)

 ## GoldenDict
 1. Download `1.5.0-RC2-254-g15062f7` installer from [here](https://sourceforge.net/projects/goldendict/files/early%20access%20builds/GoldenDict-1.5.0-RC2-311-g15062f7-Install.exe/download)
 2. Install
-3. Start GoldenDict

-## Anki
-1. Have a 2.1 version of Anki (KanjiEater uses 2.1.22 but any recent version should do)
-2. Install the [AnkiConnect Addon](https://foosoft.net/projects/anki-connect/) using code `2055492159`
-3. Install the  [KanjiEater's GoldenDict Japanese Toolbelt](https://ankiweb.net/shared/info/247820692) using code `247820692`
+## Apply the GoldenDict Theme
+These instructions will allow you to install `darkmode` which is the only currently supported theme for the Toolbelt.
+You can also additionally reference themes in GoldenDict [here](https://github.com/goldendict/goldendict/wiki/GoldenDict-Dark-Theme).

+1. Start GoldenDict (this will create app folders on your computer automatically)
+2. Go to your GoldenDict Anki add-on folder (`%AppData%\Anki2\addons21\247820692`)
+3. Install the font, `HiraKakuProN-W2-AlphaNum-02.otf`, by double clicking on it, then clicking install (This is the font that the GoldenDict theme will refer to - if you know CSS you can replace it in the css file of the next step)
+4. Go back to the `%AppData%\Anki2\addons21\247820692` folder
+5. Copy the `styles` directory
+6. Go to the GoldenDict app folder `%AppData%\Anki2\GoldenDict`
+7. Paste the `styles` directory to this folder
+8. Go into `%AppData%\Anki2\GoldenDict\styles\darkmode`, which will contain your css.
+You can modifiy the css file here to change the theme's style manually with this file
+10. Open Preferences inside of GoldenDict (`Hotkey: F4`)
+11. Select darkmode from the dropdown
+12. Restart GoldenDict and you should see your theme applied (this is the only theme compatible with the Toolbelt currently)
+13. Now that you've started it once, exit out of GoldenDict
-4. You can now move on to installation of Tools!
+14. You can now move on to installation of Tools!

+PRO TIP: Pressing `Alt` and `+` will make your search bar bigger

 # Installation of Tools